mcbryde/managing/README.md

     _(Note: Standing up for yourself is not being a jerk.
 Delivering a strong opinion politely is not being a jerk.
 Delivering a strong opinion rudely is.)_
 * **Burnout is bad mkay.** Burnout is a thing.
 I don't want that.
 You don't want that.
 So let's not do that.

     Please, work a 40 hour week, take the time off you need to recharge, and don't work more than a 45-50 hour week without telling me (I'll probably tell you to take a long weekend or something).
-We have unlimited PTO in the US and a mandated minimum 25 in Canada.
+We have unlimited PTO.
 I don't track time off for myself or any of my reports, other than to urge everyone to take at least 3-4 weeks off a year.

     There's a lot of business-sponsored research out there indicating that people's overall productivity goes way down when they work more than 40 hours per week.
 You can borrow from the future to get work done now, but if you don't recover from it you and your work will suffer.